Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 Key evaluation criteria for corporate buyers

-Effective platform selection requires evaluating eight critical dimensions:
+Effective platform selection requires evaluating eight dimensions:

 1. Participation friction